-Jay Dubow and Mary Weeks, co-leaders of Troutman Pepper Locke’s Securities Investigations + Enforcement Practice Group, were quoted in the October 9, 2025 Law360 article, “SEC Changes for Public Cos.
+Jay Dubow, co-leader of Troutman Pepper Locke’s Securities Investigations + Enforcement Practice Group, and Mary Weeks, leader of Troutman Pepper Locke’s Securities Litigation Practice Group, were quoted in the October 9, 2025 Law360 article, “SEC Changes for Public Cos.
 Shake Up D&O Coverage Risks.”

 Mary Weeks and Jay Dubow of Troutman Pepper Locke, who lead the firm’s securities litigation practice, said they were not surprised by the announcement from the SEC.
 They told Law360 that the statement was consistent with the agency’s focus on regulating disclosures over dictating company policy.